escapecreative/strapless/README.md

 * Navigate to "Appearance" > "Themes" in your WordPress Admin
 * Upload the .zip file
 * Activate the theme
+* Navigate to "Appearance" > "Menus".
+Click on "Manage Locations".
+Choose an existing menu, or add a new one, for the "Primary navigation at top of page" location.

 ## Features